 Apart from aging, risk factors for macular degeneration include:

 The retina is like film in a camera.
 Glasses help to focus the light onto the retina just like a camera lens focuses the light onto the film.
 But, if the film in the camera is damaged, it doesn't matter what kind of lens you put on the front, the picture won't turn out any better.
 According to the National Eye Institute, each year 16,000 people in the United States with (opens in a new tab) become legally blind, which means that glasses cannot correct their vision.

 Age-Related Macular Degeneration almost always confines itself to your central vision.
 The rest of the retina is responsible for your peripheral vision and is not affected.
 Some people become legally blind but can manage to read large print with the aid of special magnifiers.

-Currently, there's no cure for age-related macular degeneration.
+Currently, there's (opens in a new tab) for age-related macular degeneration.
 While age-related macular degeneration is incurable, early detection and treatment can often slow its progress.
-Supplemental treatment options for age-related macular degeneration include vitamin prophylactic therapy for patients with early age-related macular degeneration and anti-vascular endothelial growth factor (anti-VEGF) injections for certain forms of the advanced disease.
+Supplemental treatment options for age-related macular degeneration include vitamin prophylactic therapy for patients with early age-related macular degeneration and (opens in a new tab) for certain forms of the advanced disease.

-Research indicates certain foods high in Omega 3 and vegetables high in carotenoids, such as spinach and collard greens, can lower risk of advanced macular degeneration.
-Further, the National Eye Institute's Age-Related Eye Disease Study found that taking a daily zinc and antioxidant supplement reduced the risk of further retinal damage.
+Research indicates certain foods high in (opens in a new tab) and vegetables high in carotenoids, such as (opens in a new tab), can lower risk of advanced macular degeneration.
+Further, the National Eye Institute's Age-Related Eye Disease Study found that taking a (opens in a new tab) reduced the risk of further retinal damage.
 Long-term effects are not fully known.
 We suggest visiting our office before starting any diet.